seungwoodev/3d-playground/README.md

 * snowflake

 ## caution
-* if fps is too low(about under 60), then audio visualizer sync could not work properly
+* if fps is too low(about under 60), then audio visualizer could not work properly(sync not matched)